vamsipoluru2/shopnellore/Readme.md

 https://github.com/tejeswar-s/shopnellore.git

-Poluru Vamsi says this is the best project
+Poluru Vamsi says this is the best project in nellore.